hashicorp/terraform-provider-aws/website/docs/r/appmesh_virtual_gateway.html.markdown

 The `file` object supports the following:

 * `path` - (Required) The file path to write access logs to.
 You can use `/dev/stdout` to send access logs to standard out.
+Must be between 1 and 255 characters in length.

 The `port_mapping` object supports the following: